Tris Speaker

-Tristram Edgar Speaker (April 4, 1888 – December 8, 1958), nicknamed "the Gray Eagle", was an American professional baseball player.
-Considered one of the greatest players in the history of Major League Baseball (MLB), he compiled a career batting average of .345 (sixth all-time).
+Tristram Edgar Speaker (April 4, 1888 – December 8, 1958), nicknamed "the Gray Eagle", was an American professional baseball player and manager.
+He played in Major League Baseball (MLB) as a center fielder from 1907 to 1928.
+Considered one of the greatest players in the history of Major League Baseball, he compiled a career batting average of .345 (ninth all-time).
 His 792 career doubles represent an MLB career record.
 His 3,514 hits are fifth in the all-time hits list.
 Defensively, Speaker holds career records for assists, double plays, and unassisted double plays by an outfielder.
+He held the major league career record for putouts by a center fielder (6,592) until he was surpassed by Willie Mays in 1971.
 His fielding glove was known as the place "where triples go to die."

 After playing in the minor leagues in Texas and Arkansas, Speaker debuted with the Boston Red Sox in 1907.
 He became the regular center fielder by 1909 and led the Red Sox to World Series championships in 1912 and 1915.
 In 1915, Speaker's batting average dropped to .322 from .338 the previous season; he was traded to the Cleveland Indians when he refused to take a pay cut.
 As player-manager for Cleveland, he led the team to its first World Series title.
 In seven of his eleven seasons with Cleveland, he finished with a batting average greater than .350.
 Speaker resigned as Cleveland's manager in 1926 after he and Ty Cobb faced game-fixing allegations; both men were later cleared.
 During his managerial stint in Cleveland, Speaker introduced the platoon system in the major leagues.